-This tempering is either done as the first step in the cooking process, before adding the vegetables for example, or as the last, pouring the tempered oil over dal.
+"Tempering" is either done as the first step in the cooking process, before adding the vegetables.
 Spices and herbs are added one at a time to hot oil.
+For example, or as the last, pouring the tempered oil over dal.
 The oil extracts and retains all the sharp flavours of all the spices and coats the entire dish being prepared.
-Also known as tadka or chonk.
+"Baghar" or "Tempering" is also known as "Tadka" or "Chonk".

-A Goan speciality where vegetables like aubergines or seafood like prawns are "pickled" in sugar, vinegar and spices for a day or two before eating.
+A Goan speciality where vegetables like aubergines, cucumber, okra, green chillies etc are "pickled" in sugar, vinegar and spices for a day or two before eating.

 While frying the spices such as onion, garlic, tomatoes, chillies etc in oil it sometimes sticks to the pan due to over heating.
-So to save it from sticking and to help it cook evenly small quantities of water is added to the masala and when it is done and leaves oil the main ingredient like meat or vegetables are added to it.
+So to save it from sticking and to help it cook evenly small quantities of water, yogurt or stalk is added to the masala and when it is done and separates oil from the mixture, the main ingredient like vegetables are added to it.

 Glowing charcoal is placed in a small katori, or bowl, cooked food is placed around this.
 Dry spices and ghee are poured on top of the coals and a lid is quickly placed over the food.
 This smoking adds a delicate flavour to the prepared food.
 In Rajasthan, for example, dal is prepared and a small bowl with burning coal is placed in it and then ghee poured over it and the lid quickly closed.
 This gives a smoky flavour to the dal.

 Mullah Do-Piaza, all children in India are told, was the legendary cook at Akbar's court.
 One of the navratnas, it is said he could cook up culinary delights using only two onions.
-For example chicken cooked in that particular style is called Murg do piaza.
+For example paneer cooked in that particular style is called Paneer do Piaza.

 8. Dum (Steaming)